Create your first agent

 2. In Slack:

-1. Call you agent from Slack with @dust +YOUR_AGENT_NAMEbefore your message.
+1. Call your agent from Slack with @dust +YOUR_AGENT_NAME before your message.

 3. In Zapier: Using your agent in Zapier